Panthera onca augusta: Subsequent research

-Later in 1919, Oliver Perry Hay described a left canine from Vero, Florida that he named Felis veronis, though it is now seen as a synonym of P. onca augusta.
+In 1919, Oliver Perry Hay described a left canine from Vero, Florida that he named Felis veronis, though it is now seen as a synonym of P. onca augusta.
 In 1929, George Simpson referred several teeth from Seminole Field, Florida to F. veronis and the same year a right mandible and several teeth from Melbourne, Florida were collected by Dr. J. W. Gidley.
 All material found has been referred to P. onca augusta, the mandible notably was the first complete one found of the taxon.
-Yet another discovery came in 1938, with the discovery of 2 fragmentary postcranial skeletons of P. onca augusta in Cumberland Cave, Maryland intermingled with that of a puma.
+Yet another discovery came in 1938, with the discovery of 2 fragmentary postcranial skeletons probably belonging to P. onca augusta in Cumberland Cave, Maryland, intermingled with that of a puma.

-The most productive discoveries outside of California came in 1939 and 1944, with the discoveries of footprints and several fossils in Craighead Caverns, Tennessee during the former year.
-1944 saw the collection of 2, well preserved skeletons in Salt River Cave, also in Tennessee, that included 2 partial skulls and many axial elements that clearly demonstrated the subspecies’ clear differences with other taxa.
+The most productive discoveries outside of California started since 1939 and 1940, with the discoveries of footprints and several fossils from the Craighead Caverns, Tennessee during these years; in 1941, Simpson identified them as jaguar fossils and considered F. augustus as a subspecies of the former, first proposing the trinomial name P. onca augusta.
+Two well-preserved skeletons found in 1944 from the Salt River Cave, Tennessee, had 2 partial skulls and many axial elements that clearly demonstrated this taxon's clear differences with other taxa.
+McCrady and colleagues referred to this taxon as P. augusta based on these differences in 1951, suggesting that it is a separate species from the jaguar.
+In 1972, Guilday and McGinnis followed the combination by Simpson (1941), which has since been followed by some subsequent studies, while other authors remained that neither combination is more optimal than the other.
 Many more fossils were later collected by the American Museum of Natural History at Craighead Caverns, including several mandibles and partial craniums.